hercychang/prep-step-1/part7-control_flow/loops.md

 <iframe src="https://player.vimeo.com/video/208761086?rel=0&autoplay=0" width="100%" height="400px" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="line-height: 1.6em;" rel="line-height: 1.6em;"></iframe>

-The only loop you'll need to know for our online coding assessment is the _while loop_.
+The only loop you'll need to know for our online coding challenge is the _while loop_.
 If you run the following snippet in Repl.it, the code will never stop executing.
 Can you guess why?

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/58?lite=true"></iframe>

 Like if statements, while loops begin with a keyword (`while`) followed by a conditional expression.
-They also end end with `end`.
+They also end with `end`.
 If the conditional expression is true, then the interpreter executes the subordinate block.
 The interpreter then rechecks the condition and executes the block again if it's still true.
 A while loop instructs the Ruby interpreter to execute its